Twinklebear/ChameleonRT/README.md

 cmake .. -DENABLE_OPTIX=ON
 ```

-You can then pass `-optix` to use the OptiX backend.
+You can then pass `optix` to use the OptiX backend.

 If CMake doesn't find your install of OptiX you can tell it where
 it's installed with `-DOptiX_INSTALL_DIR`.